uob-coms20007/uob-coms20007.github.io/syntax/limits.md

 $$

 # Limits to the Expressive Power of CFGs
+## (NOT ASSESSED)

+_This material is not assessed, look at it only because it is interesting._

-In this lecture, I want to look briefly at the limitations of context-free grammars.
-I told you, in the first week, that grammars alone are not enough to describe the valid programs in a particular programming language.
+In this part, I want to look briefly at the limitations of context-free grammars.
+Grammars alone are not usually enough to describe the valid programs in a particular programming language.
 They cannot, for example, enforce that variables are declared before they are used, or (in general) ensure that programs are well-typed.
-In this lecture I aim to convince you of the first of these.
+In this chapter I aim to convince you of the first of these.

 To do this, it will be helpful to introduce a new view on grammar derivations.
 If you recall, derivations justify whether a string is in the language described by a certain grammar.